MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 - Integrate app/drivers to Alexa

-**NOTE**: No plan to support Google devices altogether: after a lot of frustating contacts with Google regarding various devices configuration, I simply gave up.
+**NOTE**: No plan to support Google devices altogether: after a lot of frustating contacts with Google regarding support for various device configurations, I simply gave up.

 ### Version 1.2